projectatomic/nulecule/README.md

 This example is a single container application based on the centos/httpd image, but you can use your own.

-You may wish to run the nulecule from an empty directory as it will copy the nulecule files to the working directory for inspection everytime it is run.
+You may wish to run the nulecule from an empty directory as it will copy the nulecule files to the working directory for inspection every time it is run.

 ### Option 1: Non-interactive defaults